Share Close

 • Each day you will make your own breakfast at the farmhouse using the kitchen fully stocked with local ingredients and then be shuttled to our stables where you will partake in either a riding lesson or trail ride,

-• After lunch you will be shuttled back to the farmhouse where we can host seminars on selected equine topics or you can either rest, relax, and stretch your sore muscles, or take a short walk to the vineyards on the Seneca Wine Trail.
+• For lunch you will be shuttled back to the farmhouse where we can host seminars on selected equine topics or you can either rest, relax, and stretch your sore muscles, or take a short walk to the vineyards on the Seneca Wine Trail.
 As a group we may take the shuttle to check out breweries or wineries.

 • In the evening you will return to the stables where you will partake each evening in a trail ride, group lesson or game night.